QBDev0ps/DevOps-Cloud-projects/Project11.md

 **`$ sudo systemctl status jenkins`**

-**iv** Then we begin setting up Jenkins by accessing it via our browser using the following syntax:
+**iv.** Then we begin setting up Jenkins by accessing it via our browser using the following syntax:

 **`http://<Jenkins-Server-Public-IP-Address-or-Public-DNS-Name>:8080`**

-**v.** As shown in the output image above, we are prompted to rpovide an admin password.
-To retriev this from the Jenkins Server, we enter the following command:
+**v.** As shown in the output image above, we are prompted to provide an admin password.
+To retrieve this from the Jenkins Server, we enter the following command:

 **`sudo cat /var/lib/jenkins/secrets/initialAdminPassword`**